SebastianCalle/simple_shell/README.md

 * strtok (man 3 strtok)
 * wait (man 2 wait

+## Description

+This shell was mainly developed with fork, execve, wait, getline and strtok.
+The fork is a system call that creates a new child process by duplicating the parent calling process.
+These procceses can be separeted and synchronized with wait, a system call that waits until any of its child process completes its execution.
+The execve function executes the program referred to by path name from the input, received by the getline function and separated by the strtok function to define the arguments.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.